 "If your dream is to dance, stop dreaming and do it."

 Flamenco dance is exciting, challenging, and rewarding.
 Learning flamenco develops musicality, coordination, poise, and self-confidence.
-At Studio Flamenca there are classes for all ages and levels from arch beginners to professional training.
-Class content includes warm-up exercises to build body awareness, “bracero” arm work, “markajes” basic steps, “vueltas” turns, “zapateado” foot work, and choreography.
+At Studio Flamenca there are classes for all ages and levels from absolute beginners to professional training.
+Class content includes warm-up exercises, “bracero” arm work, “markajes” basic steps, “vueltas” turns, “zapateado” foot work, and choreography.
 Rhythmic training is an integral part of the class.
 Personal attention is given to all.
 Students participate in end-of-the-year performances and community events.

 “.El Flamenco grita lo que mi alma calla”

 Studio Flamenca offers performances with professional dancers, singers, and musicians geared towards festivals, theatres, and private events.
 These are full-length programs of flamenco repertoire resembling the traditional Spanish Flamenco Tablaos, or clubs.
 Audiences are treated to a high-energy and virtuoso demonstration of pure flamenco art.
 Costumes, intense rhythms, castanets, shawls, fans, passionate singing, beautiful guitar music all come together for an unforgettable experience.